 Islands: Possibilities of Togetherness

 Islands: Possibilities of Togetherness stands for a long-term collaborative research, exhibition and discursive project initiated by Jindřich Chalupecký Society and realized in cooperation with diverse international partner organizations and personalities.
 The project begun in January 2019 with the exhibition (Dis)connection in Kunstvereniging Diepenheim in the Netherlands, linked to a symposium and performative program, and continues in June 2019 by the exhibition Interconnection: On Bodies of Water in Sofia, Bulgaria.
-In the following years, Islands shall evolve through subsequent “chapters“ which might take the shape of exhibitions, performative events, gatherings, workshops and other modes of working with contemporary art.
+In 2020–2021, the project continued with the large-scale project Beyond Nuclear Family presented at the Centre for Contemporary Arts Prague and abroad.
+In the following years, further "chapters" will follow in the form of exhibitions, performance events, meetings, workshops and other ways of working with contemporary art.

 The notion of an abandoned island serves as an imaginary platform for projecting both utopian and dystopian visions and scenarios for the future pictured by “escapists” from contemporary global crises.
 The island here needn’t be a physical (lost) paradise, and doesn’t even have to be far ashore.
 It is rather a metaphor for our exploration of the joint agendas and disparities of past, present and imagined communities, communal practices and forms of “togetherness” which might inspire actual action and alternative forms of sustainable collaboration and coexistence.
 The project will also shed some light on the uncomfortable “dark side” of the island, exploring forms of separatism, elitism, alienation and delimitation from the rest of the world.
 Through Islands, the curatorial team of JCHS, together with other participating curators and collaborators, aims to research related artistic and theoretical positions and inspire creation of new artworks, texts, strategies and situations dealing with similar themes, therefore somewhat mapping the emotional state of a society for which the vision of escape to an abandoned island might sound like a tempting solution to overly complex problems.